 Coastal forests: Coastal forests comprise about 99,000 ha of planted mangrove and shoreline forests (GoB 2015) (Figure 11).
 This successful afforestation program began in 1966 and has continued since then, growing from 24,000 ha in 1990 to the current figure above.
 In keeping with the inconsistency of figures on forests in Bangladesh reported in the literature, other values for coastal mangrove forest include: 148,000 ha in 2006 (Islam 2007); Aziz (2006) reported 170,000 ha; and Islam and Rahman (2015) report 190,000 ha.
 The adjacent upland coastal shoreline was also generally deforested by the 1960s, and considerable effort has also been made to reforest these uplands as well, although there is a densely populated coast line (36.8 million people).
 These reforestation programs are intended to provide ecosystem services to coastal areas people from wood products, erosion protection, and increased fishery potential (Siddiqi 2001), as well as to stabilize newly accreted land (Islam and Rahman 2015).
 Thirty-seven non-mangrove species have been planted on the slopes of embankments and roadsides under the Green Belt Project in 1995 and Coastal Embankment Rehabilitation Project in 1997 (Islam and Rahman 2015).
 These species included timber, fuelwood, and fruit tree species.
+Islam (2017) in a time series analysis using Landsat images of 1976 (Landsat MSS), 1989 (Landsat TM), 2000 (Landsat ETM+) and 2015 (Landsat L8 OLI) found that a gradual increase of coastal mangrove forest areas has occurred.

+There has also been destruction of coastal forests.
 The destruction and encroachment of plantations have become a serious problem in Coastal forests (Hossain et al. 2016).
 The indirect cause is land tenure conflicts but the sites were allocated to the Forest Department to stabilize the land by planting trees for 20 years, after which the land could become available for agriculture or other uses (Choudhury 2000).
+However, Rahman and Pramanik (2015) have concluded that mangroves have been lost primarily because of agricultural expansion.

 Figure 9: Mapped coastal afforestation in Bangladesh to 2013 (Papry 2014).